pamsfwang/Psych45/WWW/syllabus/index.rst

 We have assembled a series of memory demos that can be performed on-line.
 Each demo will serve to illustrate a fundamental memory phenomenon and may also generate data from the class that we can discuss during lecture.
-For each demo, we will also pose a few questions, and we ask that you provide brief responses.
+For each demo, we will also pose a question or two, to which we ask that you provide brief responses (uploading your responses via Canvas).
 MIA Demos should be completed and uploaded to Canvas 24hrs prior to the date/lecture specified on the syllabus.

-.. note:: Late policy:
+.. note:: Late policy: Points will be taken off for late assignments unless there is a medical emergency, in fairness to those who submit in a timely manner.
+Serious health or other issues that interfere with assignment dates can be discussed with the Alternate Exams TA (Kyle MacDonald).

 ----------------